javers/javers.github.io/documentation/spring-integration/index.md

 The central point of this platform is the `TransactionManager` abstraction , which for MongoDB is implemented by `MongoTransactionManager`.

+If you are using MongoDB multi-document transactions in your application, we recommend configuring Javers to participate in the transactions game.
+Thanks to that, whenever a transaction which updates your domain objects is rolled back also corresponding Javers commits are rolled back.

 Once you have an instance of `MongoTransactionManager` you can easily build the transactional version of Javers, which participates in your application's transactions managed by Spring.